smreijn/datasciencecoursera/README.md

 # datasciencecoursera
-This repository is part of an course project I am executing for the Data Science Toolbox course provided by Coursera.
+This repository is part of an course project I am performing for the Data Science Toolbox course provided by Coursera.